redking/dzr-redux-workshop/src/exercises/exercise6.md

 Next we'll look at how to calculate derived data using the `reselect` library.

-Derived data is anything that results from a calculation performed on the state data, but that isn't necessarily part of the application state itself. `reselect` lets us calculate this data only if the state has changed, so we expensive computations only when we need them.
+Derived data is anything that results from a calculation performed on the state data, but that isn't necessarily part of the application state itself. `reselect` lets us calculate this data only if the state has changed, so we perform expensive computations only when we need them.

 Find more about reselect here https://github.com/reactjs/reselect